 This spring salad with tuna and lemon vinaigrette features a spring lettuce mix, radishes (for crunch and bite), cherry tomatoes, snap peas, English cucumber, chick peas (also known as garbanzo beans), chives and canned albacore tuna.

 I love lemons!
 Lemon gives a fresh and invigorating flavor to fresh vegetables.
 The vinaigrette recipe makes enough dressing for two people.
 You can double the recipe and store any unused dressing in a jar in the fridge for 3-4 days.
 Allow the dressing to come to room temperature and whisk it to re-emulsify before using.

-In this lemon vinaigrette, I use a mix of high quality extra virgin olive oil and lemon infused extra virgin olive oil.
+In this lemon vinaigrette, I use a mix of high quality extra virgin olive oil and Central Market Lemon Infused Extra Virgin Olive Oil.
 You can purchase lemon infused extra virgin olive oil at most major grocery stores.
 Brands do vary a little in potency.
 So, feel free to substitute a tablespoon more of the infused oil for regular oil if you find your infused oil to be quite mild.
 Lemon infused oils are also great drizzled on fish, seafood and chicken dishes.

 If you don’t have lemon infused olive oil, you can also introduce a teaspoon of lemon zest in the vinaigrette to boost the lemon flavor further.
 Experiment until you find the right combination of zing and lemon flavor you like.

 I used chives as the fresh herb in this salad.
 Chives are one of the first herbs to spring up in the garden in the spring.
 They add a slight onion and garlic flavor and are delicious in this combination.

 (This post may contain affiliate links.
 See policy for full disclosure.)